 Find the Right Storage

 Choose the right storage option for your data.

 - Traditional Online Storage—MiStorage and AFS Storage are two low-cost and full featured options for researchers and departments.

 - Box—Unlimited storage to save, share, and discuss documents.
 Integrates with Canvas.

-- Google Apps for Education—Unlimited combined storage with U-M Google mail account.
+- Google Drive—Unlimited combined storage with U-M Google mail account.

 Use Cloud Based Computing